-Having named my brand Ideal Afternoon, I’ve found it immediately conjures an image in people’s minds, one that is a very personal slice of heaven.
-For me, an ideal afternoon is a blissful affair in the comforts of my own home.
+I've found that our brand name, Ideal Afternoon, immediately conjures an image in people's minds, one that is a very personal slice of heaven.
+For me, an ideal afternoon is a blissful affair in the comforts of my home.
 Never a weekday, always a weekend.
-One where I’m not bound by time and can cater to my every whim.
-Often I imagine myself carelessly strewn across the couch, around me, the people I treasure most.
+A day not bound by time, where I can cater to my every whim.
+I often imagine myself carelessly strewn across the couch, blissfully surrounded by the people I treasure most.
 This is what our furniture offers.

-Colour is quintessential to Mo Ho Qie's craft.
+Colour is quintessential to Joe Deng's craft.
 It conveys an atmosphere, a mindset, a mood and a rich sense of space all at once.

 As if animated, each furnishing is rich in colour and detail.
 Its design rooted in simple truths, playful functionality and a desire for repose.
 Ideal Afternoon is an extension of Mo Ho Qie, the designer, herself.
 There is more to be found under the surface should you find the comfort zone.